emqx/eip/active/0016-emqx-conf.md

 Before, the initialization of the configuration file, cluster_call, was done through the `emqx_machine`, we will split this part of the functionality from the` emqx_machine` and make a new application `emqx_conf`

 The role of this application is to
-- Converting the configuration from hocon format to erlang sys.config format at initialization.
+- Convert the configuration from HOCON format to Erlang sys.config format at initialization.
-- Manage hot updates and deletions of configurations within the cluster.
+- Manage live-updates and deletions of the configurations, and replicate across the cluster.

-The basic node configuration hot update remains in emqx, in other words: `emqx_config_handler`, remains unchanged, but other apps that want to update the configuration must call through the `emqx_conf`'s' API, which cannot call emqx API directly.
+Other apps that want to update the configuration must call through the `emqx_conf`'s' API, which cannot call emqx API directly.
 The specific flow is:

 ```bash